Monthly Archives: April 2023

 Days later, some women from nearby Cape Elizabeth found items from the Bohemian wreck, including bolts of wool, silks, and satins, which many used to create new clothing for the harsh winter.

-After the shipwreck of the Bohemian and public outcry, The Portland Board of Trade investigated the rocks and shoals nearby and had bell buoy markers placed as needed.
+After the Bohemian’s shipwreck and public outcry, the Portland Board of Trade investigated the rocks and shoals nearby and placed bell buoy markers as needed.
 Portland Head Lighthouse’s visibility was also examined and improved by raising the tower 20 feet in 1865.
 A second-order Fresnel lens was also installed to generate a more powerful light.

 Exploring the Cape Elizabeth Twin Lights Area